 Glacier Bay National Park & Gustavus

-Northwest of Juneau, just ten miles west of Skagway is Haines, Alaska.
+Northwest of Juneau, just ten miles west of Skagway is Haines, USA.
 Former home of Ft.
-Seward, Alaska's first army post, was built 1903 to protect northern Lynn Canal's deep-water ports.
+Seward, USA's first army post, was built 1903 to protect northern Lynn Canal's deep-water ports.
 Also located in Haines is the 48,000-acre Chilkat Bald Eagle Preserve.
 The preserve is home to 250 pairs of resident eagles; however, from November to March bald eagle numbers increase dramatically to 4,000.
-Also located on the road system, Haines is accessible by the Alaska Marine Highway System (4 _ hours), commercial fast ferry (summer season 2 hours) and scheduled commuter air service.
+Also located on the road system, Haines is accessible by the USA Marine Highway System (4 _ hours), commercial fast ferry (summer season 2 hours) and scheduled commuter air service.

 Visitors will find incredible specialty shops featuring limited

-edition designer jewelry and beautiful Native Alaska design jewelry.
+edition designer jewelry and beautiful Native USA design jewelry.

 Native carved silver bracelets with totemic designs are also popular